NamPE286/ChallengeListVN-API/README.md

 # ChallengeListVN-API

+## General

+Documentation and source code for each route are placed in the same folder.

 ## Parameters
 Required parameters are wrapped inside square brackets (E.g: `/level/[id]`).
 Optional parameters are wrapped inside curly brackets (E.g: `/level/[id]/{option}`).